Generalissimo (30 Rock): Plot

 Liz Lemon (Tina Fey) receives the mail of her new neighbor, Dr. Drew Baird (Jon Hamm).
 After going through it, she believes he is the perfect man for her.
 To try and woo him, she follows the actions of an evil Spanish soap character called "The Generalissimo" from Los Amantes Clandestinos, despite the warnings of Jenna Maroney (Jane Krakowski) and Elisa (Salma Hayek).
 She invites Drew to a nonexistent party, and, when he arrives expecting a party, she informs him that the party is scheduled for the following evening, but nevertheless invites him in.
-While this plan initially appears to work, things go wrong when Liz accidentally gives Drew Rohypnol and he finds some of his opened mail in her handbag.
-The next day Drew receives some of Liz's mail and reads it.
-He says that based on her mail he probably would have wanted to meet Liz, in the same vein as she had wanted to meet him.
+While this plan initially appears to work, things go wrong when Liz accidentally gives Drew Rohypnol (which Tracy took like aspirin so he can keep up with some hard-partying interns who used to be finance bros) and he finds some of his opened mail in her handbag and accuses Liz of being a stalker trying to trap Drew into having sex with him.
+The next day, Drew receives some of Liz's mail and reads it.
+He says that based on her mail, he probably would have wanted to meet Liz, in the same vein as she had wanted to meet him.
 They decide to start with a clean slate and go on a real date.